 Emergency situations can include fires, gas leaks, chemical spills, terrorism, active shooter situations, severe weather events, other natural and man-made disasters.

-According to the Federal Emergency Management Agency (FEMA) more than 40 per cent of businesses in the United States will never reopen following a disaster, and of those that do reopen, just 29 per cent were still operating two years after the disaster.
+According to the Federal Emergency Management Agency (FEMA) more than 40% of businesses in the United States will never reopen following a disaster, and of those that do reopen, just 29% were still operating two years after the disaster.

 Businesses that prepare for potential disaster and emergency situations and have protocols, procedures and plans in place in the event of a catastrophe are much more likely to overcome these statistics.

 We’ve prepared eight checklists for the most common emergency and disaster scenarios your company could be caught up in that you can adjust to suit your company’s specific needs.

 A fire plan ensures that your employees can leave workplace safely in the event of a blaze.

 Before a fire